garyzhubc/STAT406-2017/Lecture10/README.md

 <!-- ``` -->
 ### Regression trees as constrained non-parametric regression

 Regression trees provide an alternative non-regression estimator that works well, even with many available features.
-As discussed in class, the basic idea is to approximate the regression function by a linear combination of "simple" functions (i.e. functions *h*(*x*)=*I*(*x* ∈ *A*) which equals 1 if the argument *x* belongs to the set *A* and 0 otherwise.
+As discussed in class, the basic idea is to approximate the regression function by a linear combination of "simple" functions (i.e. functions *h*(*x*)=*I*(*x* ∈ *A*) which equals 1 if the argument *x* belongs to the set *A*, and 0 otherwise.
 Each function has its own support set *A*.
 Furthermore, this linear combination is not estimated at once, but iteratively, and only considering a specific class of sets *A* (which ones?)
 As a result, the regression tree is not the *global* optimal approximation by simple functions, but a good *suboptimal* one, that can be computed very rapidly.
 Details were discussed in class, refer to your notes and the corresponding slides.

 There are several packages in `R` implementing trees, in this course we will use `rpart`.
 To illustrate their use we will consider the `Boston` data set, that contains information on housing in the US city of Boston.
 The corresponding help page contains more information.

-**To simplify the comparison here** of the predictions obtained by trees and other regression estimators, instead of using K-fold CV, we start by randomly splitting the available data into a training and test set:
+**To simplify the comparison here** of the predictions obtained by trees and other regression estimators, instead of using K-fold CV, we start by randomly splitting the available data into a training and a test set:

 ``` r
 library(rpart)